 Truck Tonnage Index

-Investors optimistic about the transportation sector can consider investing in the SPDR S&P Transportation ETF (XTN).
-Major road carriers (JBHT) (SWFT) and prominent US airlines (DAL) (ALK) are included in XTN’s portfolio holdings.
+Investors bullish on the transportation and logistics sector can consider investing in the SPDR S&P Transportation ETF (XTN).
+Trucking companies such as J.B.
+Hunt Transport Services (JBHT) and Swift Transportation (SWFT) and major US airlines such as Delta Air (DAL) and Alaska Air Group (ALK) are included in the portfolio holdings of XTN.

 For a sequential comparison of the financial results of these trucking companies, you can read What to Know about Playing the US Truckload Carrier Sector.